yayinternet/cs193x-course/homework/hw5-sheets.md

 In this homework, you will be creating NodeJS server that can read, write, and delete from a Google Spreadsheet.

-This assignment involves writing a stripped-down clone of [Sheetsu](https://sheetsu.com/), which is a service that turns Google Spreadsheets into a REST API.
+You will be writing a stripped-down clone of [Sheetsu](https://sheetsu.com/), which is a service that turns Google Spreadsheets into a REST API.
 Sheetsu charges a pretty obscene price of [$19 to $95 per month](https://sheetsu.com/pricing) for this service.
 You will be implementing the same service for free.

-This assignment gives you practice writing, running, and deploying a NodeJS+Express server.
-You will also practice querying another 3rd-party API, the Google Sheets API, through the provided `gsa-sheets` wrapper library.

-This assignment involves a lot of non-coding steps.
+You will notice that this assignment involves a lot more non-coding steps compared to the previous homeworks.
 That is because setting up and deploying a backend often involves a lot of non-coding tasks.
 For example, we walk you through creating a Google Service Account, which you would also need to do to use Google Cloud.
 To compensate for the tricky setup, though, we tried to streamline the coding requirement: You are only required to complete 3 functions.

 **This assignment requires a fair amount of setup.** Please try to get through the steps marked "SETUP:" by **May 26** so that the course staff can assist you in person before the holiday weekend if necessary.